 This year’s theme was Stay Curious

 Curiosity is the driving force behind Effective Altruism.
 Which charities are most effective?
 How could technology change our world?
 How should we think about efforts that might or might not succeed?

-This year’s conference is designed to fuel your curiosity!
+This year’s conference was designed to fuel your curiosity!
 See here for more info.

 Welcome to the first EAGx Netherlands!

 During this event, academics, professionals, and students alike will gather in order to explore the most effective and evidence-based ways to improve the world.
 The conference will feature speakers from the effective altruism community as well as professionals and researchers from relevant fields.
 There will be introductory and advanced talks on various topics as well as interactive discussions.

 The conference is organized by Effective Altruism Netherlands at Seats2Meet Utrecht CS.

 Join our Facebook event for the latest updates!

 Prices include: entry to the 3-day conference, participation in workshops, vegan lunch, and drinks.
 The ticket does not include a hotel stay.